 Washington apples are known around the nation and around the world, but to those of us who live in Washington State, apples are a staple and one of the best foods in the state.
 They might grow in any backyard garden, but go to any local grocery store and you will see easily five apple varieties.
 If apple season is on, there can be 10 or more varieties lined up.
 Washington’s apple season starts in mid-August and goes well into the fall, but you'll find no shortage of apples any time of year (just the prices are usually higher in off seasons).

 Each year, more than 100 million apple boxes are harvested and each box weighs about 40 pounds, according to BestApples.com.
 Most impressive, perhaps, is the fact that there is no harvesting machine designed to pick apples.
 Each and every Washington apple you buy has been picked by hand.

 There are many apple varieties grown in Washington State, but there are just nine common varieties that account for the majority of the crop—Red Delicious, Golden Delicious, Gala, Fuji, Granny Smith, Braeburn, Honeycrisp, Cripps Pink, and Cameo.
 Try one or try them all.
 You'll likely quickly find a favorite as well as apples you don't prefer, as each one offers something unique.

 Red Delicious is Washington’s most exported apple—close to 50 percent of what goes out to other countries are Red Delicious apples!
 About 30 percent of the total apple crop in Washington are Red Delicious, too.
-This is one of the oldest apple varieties and was first grown in the 1880s and, as such, it has been modified from its original appealingly sweet and crunchy apple over time.
+This is one of the oldest apple varieties: it was first grown in the 1880s and, as such, it has been modified from its original appealingly sweet and crunchy apple over time.
 In the past, Red Delicious made up three-quarters of Washington’s apple crop, but since the 1980s, the numbers have been in decline as Red Delicious has started to lose its appeal and signature taste.
 The skin on this apple is also thicker and stronger tasting than on many other apple varieties.
 In its place, other apples like Fujis and Galas are climbing up the ranks!